pappani/WhatsApp_Arduino_Bot/README.md

 # WhatsApp Arduino Bot
-A remote accessible Python WhatsApp bot, and Arduino sketch to access it via GPRS
+A remote accessible Python WhatsApp bot, and an Arduino sketch to access it via GPRS

 # Introduction
 This project is a proof of concept.